U.S.-China summit ends with signals of progress in defusing trade war

 Suggesting that at least a partial truce may have been reached to reduce trade tensions, Chinese state television said “no additional tariffs will be imposed after January 1, and negotiations between the two sides will continue,” without giving details.

 Beijing’s goal was to persuade Trump to abandon plans to hike tariffs on $200 billion of Chinese goods to 25 percent in January, from 10 percent at present.
-Trump has threatened to go ahead with that and possibly add tariffs on $267 billion of imports if there is no progress in the talks.
+Trump had threatened to go ahead with that and possibly add tariffs on $267 billion of imports if there was no progress in the talks.

-The closely watched encounter came shortly after the Group of 20 industrialized nations on Saturday backed an overhaul of the global body that regulates international trade disputes, marking a victory for Trump, a sharp critic of the organization.
+With the United States and China clashing over commerce, global financial markets next week will take their lead from the results of Saturday’s talks between Trump and Xi, widely seen as the most important meeting of U.S. and Chinese leaders in years.

-Trump told Xi at the start of their meeting he hoped they would achieve “something great” on trade for both countries.
+The closely watched encounter came shortly after the Group of 20 industrialized nations on Saturday backed an overhaul of the World Trade Organization (WTO), the global body that regulates international trade disputes, marking a victory for Trump, a sharp critic of the organization.

 He suggested that the “incredible relationship” he and Xi had established would be “the very primary reason” they could make progress on trade, though he offered no sense of how they might resolve the main issue dividing their countries.